 - Ctrl + B (for Windows) or Cmd + B (for Mac) to make text bold

 - Ctrl + I (for Windows) or Cmd + I (for Mac) to make text italic

 - Ctrl + U (for Windows) or Cmd + U (for Mac) to underline text

-- Option + arrows to move between cells (for Mac)
+- Arrows to move between cells (for Mac)

 Importing from Microsoft Excel or Google Spreadsheets to Miro table

-Copy cells in your Microsoft Excel document or Google Spreadsheets, select a cell in your Miro table, and press Ctrl + V (for Windows) or Cmd + V (for Mac).
-The content from the spreadsheet will be copied to the table!
+You can also copy cells in your spreadsheet, select a cell in your existing Miro table, and press Ctrl + V (for Windows) or Cmd + V (for Mac).
+The content from the spreadsheet will be copied to the table.